AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 # CTRL22ONE

 Web-GUI for the control of a single AGCCS-CTRL22 board in standalone configuration, i.e., no wifi-mesh, no load balancing.
 The motivation here is to have a convenient basis to fine-tune the AVR firmware [Ctrl22C](../../ctrl22c/) to cope with a variety of different EVs with different sleep/wake-up behaviour and such.
 We do log to a configurable MQTT broker and accept dynamic power allocation.
-This could be interesting for charging at home from solar power when available.
+This could be interesting for charging at home from solar power when available and/or to otherwise integrate the device with existing home automation infrastructure.

 **DISCLAIMER.** Although generally in a good shape, this is still work in progress.
+Specifically, there are a number of diagnostic features that should be disabled in a production set up.